sedol1339/files/abstracts.md

 Li, C., Farkhoor, H., Liu, R., & Yosinski, J. (2018).
 Measuring the Intrinsic Dimension of Objective Landscapes. arXiv, 1804.08838.
 Retrieved from https://arxiv.org/abs/1804.08838v1

+    - We train networks not in their native parameter space, but instead in a smaller, randomly oriented subspace
+    - We provide new cartography of the objective landscapes wandered by parameterized models
+    - As a result, we see that many problems (datasets) have small intrinsic dimensions
+    - It allows quantitative comparison of problem difficulty
+    - For example, solving the inverted pendulum problem is 100 times easier than classifying digits from MNIST
+    - This allows to obtain an upper bound on the minimum description length of a solution
+    - The result is a simple approach for compressing networks, in some cases by more than 100 times

 Liang, S., Sun, R., Lee, J. D., & Srikant, R. (2018).
 Adding One Neuron Can Eliminate All Bad Local Minima. arXiv, 1805.08671.
 Retrieved from https://arxiv.org/abs/1805.08671v1

+    - We study the landscape of NNs for binary classification
+    - Under mild assumptions, we prove that after adding one special neuron with a skip connection to the output, or one special neuron per layer, every local minimum is a global minimum
+    - So, the distance between any NN and a good NN (with no spurious local minima) is just a neuron away: a class of good NNs is rather “dense” in the class of all NNs
+    - This is the first result that no spurious local minimum exists for a wide class of DNNs

+Li, C., Farkhoor, H., Liu, R., & Yosinski, J. (2018).
+Measuring the Intrinsic Dimension of Objective Landscapes. arXiv, 1804.08838.
+Retrieved from https://arxiv.org/abs/1804.08838v1

 Lin, T., Stich, S. U., Patel, K. K., & Jaggi, M. (2018).
 Don't Use Large Mini-Batches, Use Local SGD. arXiv, 1808.07217.
 Retrieved from https://arxiv.org/abs/1808.07217v6

+    - Problem: models trained with large batches often do not generalize well
+    - We provide the first comprehensive empirically study of the trade-offs in local SGD for DL - when varying the number of workers, number of local steps and mini-batch sizes
+    - We propose post-local SGD to address the generalization issue of large-batch training

 Liu, J., & Xu, L. (2018).
 Accelerating Stochastic Gradient Descent Using Antithetic Sampling. arXiv, 1810.03124.
 Retrieved from https://arxiv.org/abs/1810.03124v1

+    - We propose the Antithetic Sampling to reduce the variance of stochastic gradient
+    - We make stochastic gradients in a mini-batch negatively correlated as much as possible
+    - For this, we just need to calculate the antithetic samples in advance
+    - Our stochastic gradient is still an unbiased estimator of full gradient

 Martin, C. H., & Mahoney, M. W. (2018).
 Implicit Self-Regularization in Deep Neural Networks: Evidence from Random Matrix Theory and Implications for Learning. arXiv, 1810.01075.
 Retrieved from https://arxiv.org/abs/1810.01075v1

+    - We analyze the empirical spectral density of DNN layer matrices
+    - They show signatures of traditionally-regularized statistical models, even without explicit regularization
+    - Based on Random Matrix Theory, we develop a theory to identify 5+1 Phases of Training, corresponding to increasing amounts of Implicit Self-Regularization
+    - For small/old DNNs the Implicit Self-Regularization is like traditional Tikhonov regularization
+    - For SOTA DNNs we identify a novel form of Heavy-Tailed Self-Regularization, similar to the self-organization seen in the statistical physics  of disordered systems
+    - We can cause a small model to exhibit all 5+1 phases of training simply by changing the batch size
+    - Large-batch SGD leads to less-well implicitly-regularized models, explaining the the generalization gap
+    - In light of our results, we have a much better understanding of why VC theory does not apply to NNs
+    - This also suggests why transfer learning is so effective
+    - Our practical theory opens the door to address very practical questions

 Matthews, A. G. d.
 G., Rowland, M., Hron, J., Turner, R. E., & Ghahramani, Z. (2018).
 Gaussian Process Behaviour in Wide Deep Neural Networks. arXiv, 1804.11271.
 Retrieved from https://arxiv.org/abs/1804.11271v2

+    - We study the relationship between deep FCNs and Gaussian processes
+    - We empirically study the distance between finite networks and their Gaussian process analogues
+    - We compare exact Gaussian process inference and MCMC inference for finite Bayesian NNs
+    - A practical recommendation following from our study is that the Bayesian DL community should routinely compare their results to Gaussian processes with the kernels studied in this paper
+    - In some scenarios, the Gaussian process behaviour may not be desired because it implies a lack of a hierarchical representation and a Gaussian statistical assumption; we highlight promising ideas to prevent such behaviour

 Mei, S., Montanari, A., & Nguyen, P.-M. (2018).
 A Mean Field View of the Landscape of Two-Layers Neural Networks. arXiv, 1804.06561.
 Retrieved from https://arxiv.org/abs/1804.06561v2

 Nalisnick, E., Matsukawa, A., Teh, Y. W., Gorur, D., & Lakshminarayanan, B. (2018).
 Do Deep Generative Models Know What They Don't Know? arXiv, 1810.09136.
 Retrieved from https://arxiv.org/abs/1810.09136v3

 Neal, B., Mittal, S., Baratin, A., Tantia, V., Scicluna, M., Lacoste-Julien, S., & Mitliagkas, I. (2018).
 A Modern Take on the Bias-Variance Tradeoff in Neural Networks. arXiv, 1810.08591.
 Retrieved from https://arxiv.org/abs/1810.08591v4

+    - We measure prediction bias and variance of FCNs
+    - We find that both bias and variance can decrease as the number of parameters grows
+    - We decompose variance into variance due to optimization and variance due to training set sampling
+    - Variance due to optimization monotonically decreases with width in the over-parameterized regime

 Nouiehed, M., & Razaviyayn, M. (2018).
 Learning Deep Models: Critical Points and Local Openness. arXiv, 1803.02968.
 Retrieved from https://arxiv.org/abs/1803.02968v2